KnpLabs/KnpUserBundle/Resources/doc/emails.rst

 Confirmation of Changed Email
 -----------------------------

-When a user changes her email address on the edit profile page, the bundle can send a confirmation email to the new address.
+When a user changes their email address on the edit profile page, the bundle can send a confirmation email to the new address.
 The new address will only be activated / written to the database once the user clicks on the confirmation link in the confirmation email.